hzqst/MetaHookSv/Renderer.md

 * Specular textures only work when `r_detailtextures` set to 1.

+### Brush Texture Replacer

+You can replace wad textures with external images.

+Replace list is read from `/maps/[map name]_detail.txt`, with `_REPLACE` as suffix in basetexture name.

+Replaced textures are loaded from `/Sven Co-op/svencoop_(addon,downloads)/gfx/detail/` and `/Sven Co-op/svencoop/renderer/texture`.

+* You can't temporary disable texture replacer as it's permenant replacement.
+Brush textures are replaced at map initialization.

 ## StudioModel Texture Replacer

 You will have to create a txt file named `[modelname]_external.txt` along with `[modelname].mdl` file, with the following content: